Paradeluxe/Praditor/README.md

 Praditor also allows users to adjust parameters in the Dashboard to get a better performance.

+> We have prepared [test_audio.wav](https://github.com/Paradeluxe/Praditor/blob/master/test_audio.wav) for you to give it a try.

 # Authors
 Praditor is written and maintained by Tony, Liu Zhengyuan from Centre for Cognitive and Brain Sciences, University of Macau.